boschmotorsport/WinDarab/wiki/XY-Plot.md

 In this list, you see all the (x, y)-Plots that are currently defined.
 Every item shows the essential parameters selected for this particular plot.

-It shows the selected overlay, the channels for the x- and y-axis, the plot mode, the color/colorscale for this plot, the marker style and the selected axes.
+It shows the selected overlay, the channels for the x- and y-axis, the plot mode, the color/color scale for this plot, the marker style and the selected axes.

 You can manage these configurations with the buttons under this list.